dev-subhojit/108ideaspace/README.md

-## How to Implement It on your local enviromnemnt?
+## How to Implement it on your local environment?

 ### Step 1: Clone the Repository